Somatic Therapeutic Yoga Training

 Comprises an online course and four workshops (online or in London).

-For the online course there are ten themes, each with two 45 mins presentations, a 60 minute yoga practice video and comprehensive notes with self-enquiry home explorations.
+For the online course there are ten themes (outlined below), each with two 45 mins presentations, a 60 minute yoga practice video and comprehensive notes with self-enquiry home explorations.
 The materials above are then discussed in the 60 minute live online sessions, to explore those so you can engage with how the theory feeds into your practice and teaching.

 For the four workshops, there is discussion, practice and enquiry to add into the online themes, and guide them into teaching.